rabite0/hunter/README.md

 ### PREVIEWERS

-hunter comes with definitions to enable previewing certain file typse.
+hunter comes with definitions to enable previewing certain file types.
 To use this you need to install some programs first.
 You can also define your own.
 See below.
 Defaults are:

 * bat / highlight for syntax highlighting
 * 7z for archives